ruuda/noblit/README.md

 ## Building

-Orbit Merger builds with Rust 1.28.0, because this was the Rust version that the latest two Ubuntu LTSes as well as Debian Testing shipped at the time of its inception.
+Noblit builds with Rust 1.28.0, because this was the Rust version that the latest two Ubuntu LTSes as well as Debian Testing shipped at the time of its inception.

     $ cargo build --release
-    $ target/release/orbitmerger
+    $ target/release/noblit

 ## License